We had quite

 creek confluence where I take the left

-branch upstream to the north and the last few little cascades before topping
+branch upstream north with the last few little cascades before topping

 out.
 I circle around to the north

-maintaining this elevation until reaching the well flagged Native American Trail, turning right it’s a short hike
+maintaining this elevation soon reaching the well flagged Native American Trail, turning right it’s a short hike

 return the way you came for a total distance of 1.5 miles, but if the creeks

-have water flow, I recommend the loop hike including Hidden Grotto and lots of
+have water flow, I recommend a loop hike that includes Hidden Grotto with lots of

 |